embedly/embedly-docs/mirage/endpoints/1/image/resize.rst

 ``grow``
     Set to `true` if growing the image is allowed.
-Otherwise it will never expand beyond it's original size, making width and height behave like maxwidth and maxheight.
+Otherwise it will never expand beyond it's original size, making width and height behave like max width and max height.

 Response
 --------